Ahmad-Mohammed-Jaber/calculatorApp/README.md

 # A simple calculator app made with HTML, CSS, and JS

-Credit to Web Dev Simplifed on Youtube for the tutorial Needed the tutorial mostly for the CSS bits
+Credit to Web Dev Simplifed on Youtube for the tutorial <br>
+Needed the tutorial mostly for the CSS bits

 ## Changes over the tutorial